cfanpnk/api-blueprint/README.md

       set_description 'Allows a user to "like" a piece of content specified by item_uuid and item_type' set_param_description(:item_uuid, 'uuid of the item a user is to rate') set_param_description(:item_type, 'type of item.
-Currently only supports `episode`') set_param_description(:rating, 'Score to rate the item.
+Currently only supports `episode`') set_param_definition(:rating, 'string', '1' 'Score to rate the item.
 Currently must be either 1 or -1') end
 ```